Beli menu search and rating flow mockups

 Add favorite dishes

-with 80% of users stating they either never or rarely use it, reporting that it was redundant or that they did not have a favorite dish to add.
+with 80% of users saying they rarely or never use it, often because they don't have one single favorite dish to add.

 "I never understood why Beli put the 'Add Photos' option at the bottom of the screen.
 It's the feature I use the most, and it's hard to find."— Beli User